yakimovim/json-patch/README.md

 * `Skip`.
 In this case, if the patch can't be applied, nothing happens and the next patch will be processed.
 * `Throw`.
 In this case, if the patch can't be applied a `JsonPatchException` exception will be thrown.

-Be aware, that `JsonPatchTestDefinition` does not have this property.
+Be aware, that `JsonPatchTestOperation` does not have this property.
 If the test is failed, an exception will always be thrown.

 You can set default error handling behavior by setting `globalErrorHandling` parameter in the `PatchTokenCopy` and `PatchObjectCopy` methods of `JsonPatcher` class: